Kim Beazley

-Beazley was born in Perth, the son of politician Kim Beazley.
-He studied at the University of Western Australia and Balliol College, Oxford, as a Rhodes Scholar.
+Beazley was born in Perth, the son of politician Kim Beazley Sr. He studied at the University of Western Australia and Balliol College, Oxford, as a Rhodes Scholar.
 After a period as a lecturer at Murdoch University, Beazley was elected to Parliament at the 1980 election, winning the Division of Swan.
-Prime Minister Bob Hawke appointed Beazley to the Cabinet following Labor's victory at the 1983 election, and Beazley served as a minister continuously through to the party's defeat at the 1996 election.
-His roles included Minister for Defence from 1984 to 1990, Leader of the House from 1988 to 1996, Minister for Finance from 1993 to 1996 and Deputy Prime Minister from 1995 to 1996.
+Prime Minister Bob Hawke appointed Beazley to the cabinet following Labor's victory at the 1983 election, and Beazley served as a minister continuously through to the party's defeat at the 1996 election.
+His roles included Minister for Defence from 1984 to 1990, Leader of the House from 1988 to 1996, Minister for Finance from 1993 to 1996 and the ninth deputy prime minister from 1995 to 1996.

 After Labor's 1996 defeat, Beazley was elected unopposed as Labor Leader, replacing Paul Keating.
 Despite winning the popular vote at the 1998 election, Beazley could not win enough seats to form government, and after a second defeat in 2001, he resigned the leadership.
 He attempted twice to return to the leadership, doing so in 2005 after Labor lost the 2004 election, but was successfully challenged by Kevin Rudd in December 2006 following poor opinion polling.
 Beazley retired from Parliament at the 2007 election, which Labor won, and in 2010 was appointed Ambassador to the United States.
-He held this role until 2016, before being nominated as Governor of Western Australia by Premier Mark McGowan in 2018.
+He held this role until 2016, before being nominated as Governor of Western Australia by the premier, Mark McGowan, in 2018.

 Early life and education

 Beazley was born at King Edward Memorial Hospital in Subiaco, Western Australia, on 14 December 1948.
-His father, Kim Beazley, was the Labor MP for Fremantle from 1945 to 1977 and served as Minister for Education in the Whitlam Government from 1972 to 1975.
+His father, Kim Beazley, was the Labor MP for Fremantle from 1945 to 1977 and served as Minister for Education in the Whitlam government from 1972 to 1975.
 His mother, Betty Judge, was an Australian athletics champion and record-holder.
-Beazley's uncle, the Reverend Syd Beazley, was one of the more than 1,000 prisoners of war who died in the sinking of the SS Montevideo Maru in July 1942.
+Beazley's uncle, the Reverend Syd Beazley, who was one of seven Methodist missionaries serving local people in Rabaul, was one of 208 civilians and 805 soldiers taken as prisoners by the invading forces of Japan, who later died in the sinking of the SS Montevideo Maru in July 1942.

 Beazley contracted polio at the age of six.
-He was educated at Hollywood Senior High School and later the University of Western Australia, where he graduated with a Bachelor of Arts and subsequently a Master of Arts.
-He subsequently won a Rhodes Scholarship to attend Balliol College, Oxford, where he graduated with a Master of Philosophy.
+He was educated at Hollywood Senior High School and the University of Western Australia, from which he holds a Bachelor of Arts and a Master of Arts.
+Beazley subsequently won a Rhodes Scholarship at Balliol College, Oxford and graduated with a Master of Philosophy.
 While at Oxford, he befriended Tony Blair, who would later become Prime Minister of the United Kingdom, and Geoff Gallop, who would later become Premier of Western Australia.
 On his return to Australia, Beazley tutored and lectured in politics at Murdoch University in Perth.
-A Labor Party member since his youth, he joined the right-wing Labor Unity faction, alongside fellow future Cabinet Ministers Graham Richardson and John Ducker.
-He won selection for the seat of Division of Swan in 1979, and was elected to the House of Representatives at the 1980 election.
+A Labor Party member since his youth, he joined the right-wing Labor Unity faction, alongside fellow future Cabinet ministers Graham Richardson and John Ducker.
+Beazley won selection for the seat of Division of Swan in 1979, and was elected to the House of Representatives at the 1980 election.